 According to a different theoretical framework, young infants may instead begin with phonologically broad representations for familiar words and only refine their representations as language experience accumulates.
-PRIMIR ((Processing Rich Information from Multidimensional Interactive Representations; Curtin & Werker, 2007; Curtin, Byers-Heinlein, & Werker, 2011; Werker & Curtin, 2005)) describes the development of phonemic categories emerging as the number of word form-meaning linkages increases.
+PRIMIR (Processing Rich Information from Multidimensional Interactive Representations; Curtin & Werker, 2007; Curtin, Byers-Heinlein, & Werker, 2011; Werker & Curtin, 2005) describes the development of phonemic categories emerging as the number of word form-meaning linkages increases.
 Vocabulary growth, therefore, promotes more detailed phonological representations in familiar words.
 Following this account, we predict an increase in mispronunciation sensitivity as infants mature and add more words to their growing lexicon.